Hersheys Logo

 Hershey's Logo 1898

 Hershey began making milk chocolate in 1894.
 But at that time, it was a small division of his caramel production.
-However, the mild taste of the milky delicacy appealed to consumers.
+However, the milky delicacy’s mild taste appealed to consumers.
 Hence, the department gradually grew into a separate brand with its logo, which appeared in 1898 and represented the manufacturer’s name.
 It was written in an arched line; its letters were large and voluminous.
-Such an uneven and convex style was typical for the logos of the 19th century.
+Such an uneven, convex style was typical of 19th-century logos.
 It showed a desire to stand out against everyday life’s “flat” background.
-At the same time, the inscription as a visor demonstrated the protection of what is in the company’s sphere of influence.
+At the same time, the inscription on the visor demonstrated the protection afforded within the company’s sphere of influence.
 The burgundy color of the inscription emphasized nobility, confidence, experience, and stability.
 All of this represented the great future that Hershey saw in chocolate.

 1900 – 1915